n0tic/SteamServerCreationTool/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Relevant Local Path / Affected Servers**
+Please specify which server as well as where on the drive it's installed.
+For example: (720) Counter-Strike: Global Offensive - "D:\CSGO Server 1"

 **Screenshots**
 If applicable, add screenshots to help explain your problem.